-According to Abie (2009)16, DRM refers to the use of technologies which (1) unambiguously identify and describe digital information objects protected by intellectual property rights (IPR), (2) enforce fine-grained rules of usage for, and rights of access to, them, (3) monitor and track them, and (4) provide a secure infrastructure for their creation, distribution, storage, manipulation and communication, and finally (5) protect the privacy of users.
+According to Abie (2009), DRM refers to the use of technologies which (1) unambiguously identify and describe digital information objects protected by intellectual property rights (IPR), (2) enforce fine-grained rules of usage for, and rights of access to, them, (3) monitor and track them, and (4) provide a secure infrastructure for their creation, distribution, storage, manipulation and communication, and finally (5) protect the privacy of users.
 While this definition addresses IPR in general, there are provisions in the copyright law that are difficult to enforce, such as the social and legal concepts of fair use.
 Currently, DRM is not conceived as an implementation of copyright law (González, 2005, p.
 65).
-While copyright does not attempt to anticipate every possible use of a copyright only addresses the use of content rather than to access to content.
+While copyright does not attempt to anticipate every possible use of a copyrighted work, DRM is based on allowing access according to specified rules.
+Note that copyright only addresses the use of content rather than to access to content.
 While the copyright law is an expression of "everything that is not forbidden is permitted", DRM takes the approach of "everything that is not permitted is forbidden".